-Activity Requirements Requirements for Requirements are Welding / Gas Cutting / Abrasive Wheel Cutting Only on bare earth 1 15 litre knapsack (full) or 9 litre pressurised water within 5m of work area.
-Patrol for 30 minutes after completion Smoking Only on bare mineral earth roads, landings, in huts or vehicles.
+Activity Requirements Requirements for Requirements are Welding/Gas Cutting/Abrasive Wheel Cutting Only on bare earth 1 15 litre knapsack (full) or 9 litre pressurised water within 5m of work area.Patrol for 30 minutes after completion Smoking Only on bare mineral earth roads, landings, in huts or vehicles.
 No Smoking in cutover Daily Inspections and maintenance Assess daily weather at 11:00am onsite to determine need for elevation of preparedness &/or work restrictions.
-See escalation methods at back of guide Check chainsaws and machinery for debris build up near hot working parts such as belly pans and radiators.
+See escalation methods at back of guideCheck chainsaws and machinery for debris build up near hot working parts such as belly pans and radiators.
 Check engine bay hydraulic hoses for leaks.
 Inspect hauler blocks for heat, and ropes for binds, rock strikes.
 Vegetation around backline blocks cleared of vegetation to mineral earth 1.5m radius.
 Inspections should be noted in diary.
-Weekly inspections and maintenance Documented inspection of all fire equipment (including extinguishers) Chainsaw and mechanised thinning Review site hazards (Undergrowth fuels, aspect, and escape routes).
-Move thinning to areas with lower hazard where possible Fire starts All fire starts regardless of size call 111.
-Emergency planning Discuss code blue requirements and preparation for future elevation to code yellow at tailgate meetings Identify suitable water points (For ground and helicopter) around work areas Forest access Review public access to forest.
-Mowing and slashing (Roadside and ground) Refer and adhere to the "Nelson Marlborough Fire Prevention Guideline For Heat and Spark Hazardous Activities / Hotworks"
+Weekly inspections and maintenance Documented inspection of all fire equipment (including extinguishers) Chainsaw thinning Review site hazards (Undergrowth fuels, aspect, and escape routes).
+Move chainsaw thinning to areas with lower hazard where possible Fire starts Notify lookout or PRFO of any fire start regardless of size.
+Emergency planning Notify lookout of any road closures or weekend work Discuss code blue requirements and preparation for future elevation to code yellow at tailgate meetings Identify suitable water points (For ground and helicopter) around work areas Forest access Review public access to forest.